catchupTJC/catchuptjc.github.io/about.md

 ### More Sermon Notes to share

-If you have any additional sermon notes to include kindly share them in the comment section below in the following format:
+If you have any additional sermon notes to share, kindly share it in the comments/discussion section below in the following format:
 <p> *Editable section</p>

 <p>---</p>